hey-mike/Notes/AWS/improving_performance_with_caching.md

   - **Weighted round robin**: This policy is used to direct traffic to multiple resources based on proportions that you can specify.

   - **Time to live (TTL)**: This policy sets the amount of time (in seconds) that you want a DNS resolver to cache the values for a record before submitting another request to Route 53 for current values of that record.

+- When Route 53 returns a record with a TTL set to a fairly high value, your resolver will be able to service that client again quickly, as well as other clients looking for the same resource.
+- Charges are based on, in part, the number of requests that Route 53 must respond to. you would need to set a small TTL if you are dealing with records that do, for whatever reason, change frequently.
+- If you want rapid failover to occur, short TTLs are a must.